Lantana Recovery

 4. The 12-Step Program:

-• The first step is honesty, Admitting that the habitual alcohol consumption has reached a level of addiction
+• The first step is honesty, Admitting that habitual alcohol consumption has reached a level of addiction

 • The second step is faith.
 It revolves around believing that you can fight your addiction and making it your mission to recover with success.